by Katie Simpson ‘20

 Over the last four and a half years, Gordon students have transcribed seven fragments of Homer’s Iliad under the supervision of Professor Graeme Bird.

 The 1,800-year-old Greek papyri are on loan to Gordon as a part of the Green Scholars Initiative, a program seeking to encourage the study of ancient manuscripts.
+If you’re planning to loan as well for the educational purposes, go on front page of cashcrazy.co.uk to see their different loan offers.
+When you’re done, you can start filling their application.
 It is financed by the Green family, who own and operate the craft-store chain Hobby Lobby.
 Since 2010, the Greens have amassed a collection of nearly 40,000 artifacts and plan to display many of them in the Museum of the Bible, which is scheduled to open in Washington, D.C. this November.

 “Gordon is very fortunate that we’re a part of the Green family’s program,” said Bird, has also had the opportunity to bring students to multiple conferences sponsored by the Greens in Oxford, England.